“I love that academic advising is required!” —Student (Spring 2017 Survey)

 or are exhibiting “at-risk” behaviors?
 Notify us using Early Alert==>

 Have you thanked your academic advisor lately?

 Click HERE to send your advisor a note!
 (Traditional, Main Campus Only).

 SOAR Online (Winter), Spring Admits, Opens in December.

 Freshmen fully participate in FLEX Learning Communities.

 - Undeclared Majors: Explore our majors and select the one that best fits your interests.
 Email the Academic Advising Office when you have chosen a major.

-- Declared Majors: We will preregister you in a FLEX Community that has been recommended by your major department based on the completion of all testing and prerequisites for individual courses.
+- Declared Majors: We will preregister you in a FLEX Community prior to your SOAR attendance date that has been recommended by your major department based on the completion of all testing and prerequisites for individual courses.

 Graduate Students – Main Campus